Vamsivura/GVSU-CIS641-Team-ACS/README.md

 Access the Application:

-Once the server starts successfully, open a web browser. our application will be opened in your default browser by tomcat.
+our application will be opened in your default browser by tomcat.
 Navigate through the UI screens designed using HTML to explore our application functionalities.